JarredBudnovich/EMF/README.md

 # EMF
 EMF Assignments

-Each Sim Assignment is separated into a conversion type for a different coordinate application whether it be for rectangular, cartesianal, spherical,
+Each Sim Assignment is a conversion for a specific coordinate application whether it be for rectangular, cylindrical, or spherical points/vectors as given in each script.